Erica (plant): Etymology

 The Latin word erica means "heath" or "broom".
-It is believed that Pliny adapted erica from Ancient Greek ἐρείκη.
+It is believed that Pliny adapted erica from Ancient Greek ἐρείκη ereíkē.
 The expected Anglo-Latin pronunciation, /ᵻˈraɪkə/, may be given in dictionaries (OED: "Erica"), but /ˈɛrᵻkə/ is more commonly heard.

 Distribution and habitat

 Around 690 of the species are endemic to South Africa, and these are often called the Cape heaths, forming the largest genus in the fynbos.
 The remaining species are native to other parts of Africa, Madagascar, the Mediterranean, and Europe.

 Like most Ericaceae, Erica species are mainly calcifuges, being limited to acidic or very acidic soils.
 In fact, the term "ericaceous" is frequently applied to all calcifuges, and to the compost used in their cultivation.
 Soils range from dry, sandy soils to extremely wet ones such as bog.
 They often dominate dwarf-shrub habitats (heathland and moorland), or the ground vegetation of open acidic woodland.

 Ecology

 Plants of this genus are eaten mainly by the larvae of many Lepidoptera species, including Saturnia pavonia, garden tiger moth, true lover's knot, wormwood pug, the silver-studded blue, and the Coleophora case-bearers C. juncicolella and C. pyrrhulipennella.

 Some species of sunbirds are known to visit and pollinate Erica.
 Two such species are the southern double-collared sunbird and the orange-breasted sunbird.